glue-viz/glue/doc/customizing_guide/customization.rst

 --------------------

 Adding new features and keeping backward compatibility is hard.
-Because the features of glue, and/or its plugins changes over time, old but tprecious sessions files might not open anymore.
+Because the features of glue, and/or its plugins changes over time, old but precious sessions files might not open anymore.
 To solve this problem, custom patch functions can be provided to edit *in-place* the session file, just after it is loaded.
 These patch functions should take a loaded session file (as a dict),